 Because to Change Jobs Is Not a Current Option

-A reader recently complained that no other job like the one she had even existed within 50 miles of her home.
-Her work was that specialized.
+A reader recently complained that no other job like the one she had even existed within 50 miles of her home because her work was specialized.
 She felt her children needed her more than she needed to spend a couple of hours commuting each day.

 Her husband had a stable job that he loved that brought in the bulk of their income.
 She felt stuck because of all of her life circumstances—at least for now.
 She can turn this situation around by taking the actions recommended in several of the other whys listed here.